adriantich/DnoisE/README.md

                 seq2_id
                 seq3_id
 o     swarm output file
-r     remove databases that will be created during process in the output directory t     .tab file containing sample information of original sequences (from obitab) d     output directory l     lulu corrected_sequences file, an output file from lulu (opcional)
+r     remove databases that will be created during the process in the output directory t     .tab file containing sample information of original sequences (from obitab) d     output directory l     lulu corrected_sequences file, an output file from lulu (opcional)